lealoureiro/icecast2-docker/README.md

 ### Configuration

-Icecast2 cannot and shoult not run as root user, so make sure your run your container with a specific user and group.
+Icecast2 cannot and should not run as root user, so make sure your run your container with a specific user and group.

 Mount folder counting your `icecast2.xml` to `/app/conf`.
 You can find sample `icecast2.xml` config file in conf folder.
 Make sure the file is readable by the run user.\
 Mount folder for application to store logs to `/app/log`.
 Make sure the selected user can write on the folder.